benchaplin/monitrous/README.md

 https://reddit.com/r/gifs
 ```

-Pass the following args to screenshot the URLs listed in `urls.txt`, and put the resulting JPG files in the directory `my-screenshots`.
+Pass the following args to screenshot the URLs listed in `urls.txt`, and put the resulting PNG files in the directory `my-screenshots`.

 ```bash
 $ monitrous capture urls.txt my-screenshots